-Ernest Taylor Pyle was 44 when he set foot in liberated Paris, almost twice the age of the soldiers he was with.
-Originally from Dana, Indiana, he was bald and weighed less than 110 lbs., but was a hero in the United States.
+Ernest Taylor Pyle was 44 when he set foot in liberated Paris – almost twice the age of the soldiers he was with.
+Originally from Dana, Indiana, he was bald and weighed less than 110 pounds, but was a hero in the United States.
 Since 1940 he had reported on the horrors of war, London during the bombings, the fight for North Africa, and the Allied landings in Sicily and Normandy, painting a picture of soldiers’ daily lives with humor and empathy.

 He wrote some 40 articles from the frontlines and received the prestigious Pulitzer Prize before he was killed in April 1945 during the Battle of Okinawa in the Pacific.
 With the kind permission of the Scripps Howard Foundation and Indiana University, who hold Ernie Pyle’s archives, we are republishing his article on the Liberation of Paris.

 PARIS, August 28, 1944 – I had thought that for me there could never again be any elation in war.
 But I had reckoned without the liberation of Paris – I had reckoned without remembering that I might be a part of this richly historic day.

 We are in Paris – on the first day – one of the great days of all time.
 This is being written, as other correspondents are writing their pieces, under an emotional tension, a pent-up semi-delirium.